In-Home Foster Care

 In therapeutic foster care, foster parents provide services to children that have been abused, neglected or have experienced serious traumatic events.
 These children often have difficulty regulating their emotions and may present challenging behaviors.
 These children have often had multiple placements and need extra support in making a successful transition to foster care and ultimately a transition into a permanent placement.

-As of June 2018, there are 9,526 youth in foster care in Kentucky.
+As of 2024, there are 8,000 youth in foster care in Kentucky.
 The Kentucky Cabinet for Health and Family Services updates the data of current youth being served here.
-According to a 2017 U.S. Department of Health and Human Services (HHS) report, the number of children in the foster care system nationally has increased for the fourth year in a row.
+According to a U.S. Department of Health and Human Services (HHS) report, the number of children in the foster care system nationally has increased for the fourth year in a row.
 Most government agencies and journalists attribute the rise, in part, to increased parental substance abuse.
 Of the 15 categories, states can report for the circumstances associated with a child’s removal from home and placement into care, drug abuse by a parent had the largest percentage point increase.
 Neglect as a circumstance around removal has also been increasing.

 When youth cannot remain safely in their homes and must enter foster care, the first goal of foster care is to safely reunite them with their families as soon as possible.
 The most common outcome for children in Kentucky foster care is a safe reunification with their families.
 Nationwide, more than half of youth who enter foster care are safely reunified.
 The average length of time a child is in foster care is about a year, but much of this is dependent on how long it takes for the family to resolve their conflicts or disruptions and demonstrate that their home is safe for their child to return home.